 How Long Until I Get Better?

-Symptoms are expected to improve after six weeks of physiotherapy treatment as the disc starts to return to its original position after 2-3 weeks.
-However, physiotherapy does not cure the condition as lower back pain can flare-up.
-Patients will learn to manage their flare-ups with a physiotherapist.
+Symptoms are expected to improve after 6-8 weeks of physiotherapy/ chiropractic treatment depending on individual lifestyle activities.
+However, physical therapy does not cure the condition as lower back pain can flare-up again.
+Patients will learn to manage their condition by advice from physical therapist and personalised lifestyle modification.

 Take Home Message